ayberkzcan/audi-car-price-prediction/README.md

 What's next:

-Exploratory Data Analysis (EDA)
+-Exploratory Data Analysis (EDA)

-Feature Engineering
+-Feature Engineering

-Building and evaluating ML models
+-Building and evaluating ML models

 This is a learning project and will be updated regularly as work progresses.